niyuan1/psrplt/README.md

 # Psrplt
-A Python based Psrplot like device that operates on and plots Scintellometry npy files in recognized pulsar formats.
+A Python based Psrplot like device that operates on and plots Scintellometry files.

 Scintellometry source: https://github.com/mhvk/scintellometry.git